jandelgado/rabtap/README.md

 The `--mode MODE` option controls how the output is structured.
 Valid options for `MODE` are `byExchange` (default) or `byConnection`.

-The `--format FORMAT` option controls the format of generated output.
+The `--output FORMAT` option controls the format of generated output.
 Valid options are `text` for console text format (default) or `dot` to output the tree structure in dot format for visualization with graphviz.